tiaeastwood/to-boo/README.md

-# Spooky To Do App (ToBoo?)
+# ToBoo :ghost:

+## A to do list app for ghosts!

+> Welcome to ToBoo, an app for balancing your unfinished business!

-Practice project MERN stack application (MongoDB, Express, React, Node)
+Practice project MERN stack application(MongoDB, Express, React, Node)

-work in progress!